zhaoalex/MusicPlusOne/README.md

 To open MusicPlusOne, open the file named: **start.py**

-When MusicPlusOne is loaded, a GUI will pop up. click "Choose File" to choose your file, select the key your melody is in, and click "Harmonize" to harmonize directly or "Export to MIDI" to save the harmonization as a MIDI file.
+When MusicPlusOne is loaded, a GUI will pop up. click "Choose File" to choose your file, select the key your melody is in, and click "Export to MIDI" to harmonize your melody and save it as a MIDI file.

-If the score seems strange (32nd rests, for example), simply export to MIDI and open your MIDI file in MuseScore or equivalent.

 # Current Limitations
 * MusicPlusOne currently only functions in 4/4 time; any other time signature will not output correctly